Islamic State beheadings: International response

-U.S. President Barack Obama condemned the actions of the militants and Jihadi John in particular and vowed punishment for all the militants responsible behind the videotaped beheadings.
+U.S. President Barack Obama condemned the actions of the militants, and Jihadi John in particular, and vowed punishment for all the militants responsible behind the videotaped beheadings.
 Secretary of State John Kerry also called Jihadi John a "coward behind a mask" and, echoing Obama, stated that all those responsible would be held accountable by the United States.
 British officials have also reiterated their commitment to capturing those responsible for the beheadings.
 Admiral Alan West, a former UK Security Minister, said that Jihadi John is a "dead man walking" who will be "hunted down like Osama Bin-Laden".
 British Prime Minister David Cameron also condemned the actions and stated that he was absolutely certain that Jihadi John would "one way or another, face justice".
-Other figures like Justice Secretary Chris Grayling, and Secretary General of Interpol Ronald Noble also stated that Jihadi John should be brought to justice.
+Other figures—such as Justice Secretary Chris Grayling, and Secretary General of Interpol Ronald Noble—also stated that Jihadi John should be brought to justice.

 The day after the video of the beheading of Steven Sotloff surfaced, Cameron told the House of Commons: "I am sure the whole House, and the whole country, will join with me in condemning the sickening and brutal murder of another American hostage, and share our shock and anger that it again appears to have been carried out by a British citizen.
 All our thoughts are with the British hostage and his family.
 Their ordeal is unimaginable."
 He concluded: "A country like ours will not be cowed by these barbaric killers.
 If they think we will weaken in the face of their threats, they are wrong.
 It will have the opposite effect.
 We will be more forthright in the defence of the values, liberty under the rule of law, freedom, democracy that we hold dear."

-Soon after the David Haines video surfaced, Prime Minister Cameron released a statement by Twitter: "The murder of David Haines is an act of pure evil.
+Soon after the David Haines video surfaced, Prime Minister Cameron released a statement on Twitter: "The murder of David Haines is an act of pure evil.
 My heart goes out to his family who have shown extraordinary courage and fortitude.
 We will do everything in our power to hunt down these murderers and ensure they face justice, however long it takes."